young80571/Characterizing-Changes-in-Fine-Tuning-of-Convolutional-Neural-Networks-for-EEG-Decoding/README.md

 ### EEGmodels.py
     import EEGNet,ShallowConvNet,SCCNet three different CNN modeltype

-### kernel-weight get and save.py
+### kernel-weight save.py
     * save the original dimensional of kernel-weight as numpy array(.npy)
     * save the tSNE dimensional(2) of kernel-weight as numpy array(.npy)
 ### testing_accuracy_save.py
     * load the every epoch of saved model to testing at the testing data and save the testing accuracy as numpy array
-### Euclidean_Distance of kernel weight analysis.py
+### kernel weight analysis.py
-    *calculate the the correlation metrics of kernel-weight f 3 training scheme of all CNN model during the fine-tuning process
-    *save the correlation metrics as image file(.png)
+    *calculate the the correlation metrics of kernel-weight 3 training scheme of all CNN model during the fine-tuning process *save the correlation metrics as image file(.png)
 ### Metrics_result_show.py
     *show the correlation metrics of kernel-weight 3 training scheme of all CNN model during the fine-tuning process